 Kincora's dominate position between and on strike from the two existing copper mines in the Southern Gobi is within only several hundred kilometers from the border with China, the largest consumer of copper in the world.
 The region is sparsely populated, generally flat open desert, enjoys existing and rapidly improving infrastructure, is not at altitude and is within trucking distance to China.
 This is a favorable location for exploration and mine development.

-Our portfolio covers 11 existing licenses, 1 further application and covers 1,454km2.
-It is the dominant portfolio in the belt including the majority of prospective Devonian copper belt offering the highest potential for further Tier 1 discoveries.
-Existing large incumbents are actively expanding portfolio and/or ramping up exploration within this Devonian copper belt, including Rio Tinto resuming regional drilling in the belt and looking at corporate opportunities again, both for the first time since 2012.
-New entrants are also revisiting the belts potential following Stage 2 approvals of Oyu Tolgoi development, a change of Government in 2016, a proposed

-IMF lead US\$5.5 billion total external financial package for the Government of Mongolia, recent legislative progress (including resumption of issuing new exploration licenses), recent re-ratings of the few foreign listed exploration companies still active in Mongolia and improving commodity prices.
+Our portfolio covers 9 existing licenses, 1 further application and covers over 1,230km2.
+It is a strategic landholding including the majority of prospective copper belt offering the highest potential for further Tier 1 discoveries.
+Existing large incumbents are actively expanding portfolio and/or ramping up exploration within this Devonian copper belt.
+New entrants are also revisiting the belts potential following Stage 2 approvals of Oyu Tolgoi development, a change of Government in 2016, the IMF lead US\$5.5 billion total external financial package for the Government of Mongolia and improving commodity prices.

-The Devonian copper belts' existing copper mines include two large scale greenfield copper construction projects: Oyu Tolgoi, invested capital to date over US\$9 billion, in Stage 1 open pit production and target production of up to 160,000t/day, owned by Rio Tinto, Turquoise Hill Resources minority shareholders and the Government of Mongolia ("GoM"); and, Tsagaan Suvarga, estimated capex of at least US\$1 billion and target production of 40,000t/day from its open pit, privately owned by MAK with project finance syndicated by the European Bank of Reconstruction and Development ("EBRD").
+The Devonian copper belts' existing copper mines include two large scale greenfield copper construction projects: Oyu Tolgoi, invested capital to date over US\$7 billion, in Stage 1 open pit production and target production of up to 160,000t/day, owned by Rio Tinto, Turquoise Hill Resources minority shareholders and the Government of Mongolia ("GoM"); and, Tsagaan Suvarga, estimated capex of at least US\$1 billion with over US\$370 million invested to date, and target production of 40,000t/day from its open pit, privately owned by MAK with project finance syndicated by the European Bank of Reconstruction and Development ("EBRD").